alexa/alexa-auto-sdk/modules/alexa/README.md

 ### Overview

-The AAC Alexa API provides interfaces for standard AVS features.
+The Alexa Auto SDK Alexa API provides interfaces for standard Alexa features.
 The Engine handles some extra setup and steps to sequence events and directive handling.
-The platform developer can focus on just using the provided API to interact with AVS.
+The platform developer can focus on just using the provided API to interact with Alexa.
 This is done by registering platform interfaces via the Engine object.

-### AAC Sequence Diagrams<a id="sequencediagrams"> </a>
+### Alexa Auto Sequence Diagrams<a id="sequencediagrams"> </a>

-You can read more about how the AAC flow works by checking out some sequence diagrams.
+You can read more about how the Alexa Auto SDK flow works by checking out some sequence diagrams.

 * [Login/Logout Sequence Diagram](../../SEQUENCE_DIAGRAMS.md#loginlogout)
 * [Tap to Talk Sequence Diagram](../../SEQUENCE_DIAGRAMS.md#taptotalk)